 No refunds are offered.

-Applicants must have been a Premium subscriber before applying to the program.
-To maximize the benefit of working with ex-partners, we find clients who have the core skills taught in TCO & Partnership.
-Memoir. perform best.
+Applicants must have been a Premium subscriber for a minimum 3 months before applying to the program.
+To maximize the benefit of working with ex-partners, we find clients who have the core skills taught in our online programs perform best.
 Our program is competitive to join and we admit no more than ~5% of applicants in a single year.
 We seek applicants aspiring to one day become partners by demonstrating the innate attributes and values of a future partner.

 There are four concepts around which we built our approach to find and nurture tomorrow’s management leaders: challenging best practices, exclusively using partners, values and the long-term view.